realJohnDoe/idea-craft/memory-bank/progress.md

 ## What's Left to Build

-- Address the warning about providing a `value` prop to form fields without an `onChange` handler in `AttributeEditor.test.tsx`.
 - Find a permanent solution for the `lucide-react` import issue, possibly by ensuring correct installation or exploring alternative icon libraries.
 - Use the newly created AttributeEditor to factor out duplicate code in ContentBody.tsx.